 Don’t forget to fill all those dead spaces in your pack.
 Stash your underwear inside your shoes or your t-shirts in your pockets!

 Airlines limit liquids to 100ml per bottle, but if you take them, you have to remove them from your bag at security.
 If you travel often, we’d recommend ditching liquids altogether.
-Instead, pack a bar of soap wrapped in a face towel, solid deodorant sticks and toothpaste tablets.
-There are plenty of solid cosmetic options out there!
+Check out our guide on How to Pack a Plastic-Free Toiletry Bag to transition to solid cosmetics - you can even get solid toothpaste!

 When you’re packing, make sure your washkit and electronics are at the top of your bag and easy to access so you can whip them out in a flash and get through security with minimum fuss.